Pierre-Sassoulas/possum/docs/en/devs.rst

   $ git remote add -t dev upstream git@github.com:possum-software/possum.git
   $ git fetch upstream

-Launching a developement server
+Launching a development server
 -------------------------------

-In order to launch a developement server you can use
+In order to launch a development server you can use

 ::